Sane-Mfenyana/SolarFarm-Weather-Impact-SA/README.md

 Without consistent formatting and structure, we can’t perform accurate time-series analysis.
 Cleaning ensures we’re not modeling based on missing, misaligned, or misinterpreted data.
 The hourly weather data gives us granularity; the long-term GHI GeoTIFFs provide historical grounding.

+## 🗺️ Step 1.5: Attempt to Extract SolarGIS GeoTIFF Data

+As part of this project, I aimed to incorporate long-term average solar irradiance data from SolarGIS (in GeoTIFF format).
+This data was expected to provide a spatial view of solar potential across South Africa.

+### 🔍 What I Tried:
+- Uploaded the `.tif` file to [geotiff.io](https://geotiff.io), but the visual rendering was limited — the raster displayed only in grayscale and lacked the expected color gradient or metadata overlay.
+- Attempted to find alternative open-source, **web-based tools** to parse and extract the raster values (e.g. Mapshaper, GeoTIFF viewer plugins, etc.) but found that most tools require desktop GIS software (like QGIS), which I wanted to avoid for this step.

+### ⚠️ Limitation:
+Since this portfolio project is designed to be executed without installing external software, I made the decision to **pause this part** and proceed with the rest of the analysis using the **Open-Meteo hourly weather dataset** — which is sufficient for answering the main research question.

+### ✅ Moving Forward:
+The project will still maintain its integrity and value without this spatial layer, as the core focus remains on analyzing **temporal performance variability** in solar and wind energy systems using **real-time weather inputs**.